 For purposes of the date of minimum durability, the term "best before..." must be used where the day is indicated, and the term 'best before end..." must be used in other cases.
-In a few instances the date of minimum durability requirement does not apply.
+In a few instances, the date of minimum durability requirement does not apply.
 This is the case for:

+- a. fresh fruits and vegetables, including potatoes which have not been peeled, cut or similarly treated:

-b) wines, liqueur wines, sparkling wines, aromatized wines, fruit wines, sparkling fruit wines and stout;
+- b. wines, liqueur wines, sparkling wines, aromatized wines, fruit wines, sparkling fruit wines and stout:

-c) beverages containing 10% or more by volume of alcohol;
+- c. beverages containing 10% or more by volume of alcohol;

-d) bakers' or pastry cook' wares, which given the nature of their content, are normally consumed within 24 hours of their manufacture;
+- d. bakers' or pastry cook' wares, which given the nature of their content, are normally consumed within 24 hours of their manufacture;

-e) vinegar;
+- e. vinegar;

-f) food grade salt;
+- f. food grade salt;

-- g) solid sugars
+- g. solid sugars;

-- h) confectionery products consisting of flavored and/or colored sugars;
+- h. confectionery products consisting of flavored and/or colored sugars;

-- i) chewing gum;
+- i. chewing gum;

-- j) spices;
+- j. spices;

-- k) other products exempted by the BNSI.
+- k. other products exempted by the BNSI.